-Term deposits can be a safe and reliable way to grow wealth over a pre-determined period of time, as they are designed to guarantee a set interest earning on your deposit.
+In some situations, term deposits can be a safe and reliable way to grow wealth over a pre-determined period of time, as they are designed to guarantee a set interest earning on your deposit.
 With a term deposit, the interest rate you receive is locked in at the time you make your deposit.

 On the other hand, they can be inflexible, as term deposits don’t always allow you to add extra funds and may require you to provide a period of notice if you wish to make a withdrawal, which can also attract an early withdrawal fee.

 Term deposit interest rates tend to vary a lot between providers and are subject to frequent changes.
-With movements in both directions possible, it can pay to shop around, but where do you start?
+With movements in both directions possible, it can pay to consider shopping around, but where do you start?

 Luckily for would-be term deposit enthusiasts, Canstar collects information on term deposit rates from over 80 different institutions.